NBA Free Agents 2018: Latest Rumors and Predictions for Top Scorers

 NBA Free Agents 2018: Latest Rumors and Predictions for Top ScorersJune 29, 2018

-With June nearing an end, basketball fans all around the United States are bracing for what could be one of the wildest free agency in recent memory.
+With June nearing an end, basketball fans all around the United States are bracing for what could be one of the wildest free agency periods in recent memory.

 There are plenty of questions that will dominate the summer: Where will LeBron James sign?
 Will the Los Angeles Lakers finally sign a star (or two)?
 Will the Philadelphia 76ers be able to lure an established star to complete the process?